Helium6CRES/rocks_analysis_pipeline/README.md

 * Note: May need to upgrade pip.
 	* For Winston and I this worked: `pip3 install --upgrade pip`
 * `pip3 install -r rocks_analysis_pipeline/requirements.txt --user`
+* **NEW STEP**:
+	* `singularity shell --bind /data/eliza4/he6_cres/ /data/eliza4/he6_cres/containers/he6cres-katydid-base.sif /bin/bash -c $'source /data/eliza4/he6_cres/.bashrc`
+	* `pip3 install -r rocks_analysis_pipeline/requirements.txt --user`
+	* This is because run_katydid.py gets called from within the singularity image.
+There aren't modules on the image and so default python version is used.
+Each user must have these packages (in 3.8).
 * Notes:
 	* The following should contain all necessary python packages but if that isn't the case please let me (drew) know.
 	* Be sure to add the `module load python-3.7.3` to your enviornment setup file or .bash_profile file so that you have access to python3.